Katharine Cornell: Candida, revived

 After the war, American theater was experiencing a change in style with the new generation.
 Cornell revived Candida for the fifth and last time in April 1946, with Marlon Brando playing the role of the young Marchbanks.
 Whereas Cornell represented an older, exuberant romantic style, Brando heralded the newer style of Method Acting, with its reliance upon psychological insights and personal experience.
 Although reviews were as good as ever, audiences and some critics had difficulty with the play itself, as the Edwardian drama had little relevance to post-war American life.

-Now in her mid-50s, appropriate roles became harder to find.
-The plays that had earned her such an exceptional reputation—young Elizabeth Barrett, Juliet, St. Joan, various sexually charged women—were no longer playable by her.
-The newer roles were simply not her style.
+Now in her mid-50s, age-appropriate roles became harder to find.
+The plays that had earned her a reputation, playing young Elizabeth Barrett, Juliet, St. Joan, and various sexually charged women, were no longer playable by her.

 Shakespeare and Anouilh

 In 1946, Cornell chose Shakespeare's Antony and Cleopatra, which opened at the Hanna Theater in Cleveland, a difficult role for which she was ideally suited.
 Critic Ward Morrison praised Cornell's "beauty and power and grandeur and I do not hesitate to proclaim it one of the finest achievements of her career."
 Again, Cornell's presence insured that this play had its longest run ever, at 251 performances.

 She followed that with Jean Anouilh's adaptation of the Greek tragedy Antigone.
 Sir Cedric Hardwicke played King Creon, and Marlon Brando was cast as The Messenger.
 After the opening, Cornell's friend Helen Keller told her "This play is a parable of humanity.
 It has no time or space."
 One critic stated "if the world and the theatre had more courageous spirits like [Cornell], our cumulative dreams would be greater, our thoughts, nobler."

 Alternating with Antony, Cornell produced another revival of Barretts of Wimpole Street, for an eight-week tour to the West Coast, with Tony Randall in both plays, and Maureen Stapleton as Iras in Antony.